RockefellerArchiveCenter/scripts/archivessnake/README.md

  To run the script, a sample command might look like this: python3 edit_notes.py bioghist modify 11413 "the current note content" file -r "new note content"

- The script also uses fuzzywuzzy to ensure that no note content is changed unintentionally.
-Currently, the ratio is 97% between the user input and the note contents within a resource.
+ The script also uses fuzzywuzzy, a Python library used for string matching, to ensure that no note content is changed unintentionally.
+Currently, the ratio between the user input and the note contents within a resource is 97%.
 This can be changed by editing the CONFIDENCE_RATIO.